A History of cathode rays and some undeserved Nobel prizes

 This page and part 2 follow the now well trodden path taken when investigating the history of radio, the electron, radio astronomy etc., to find a true-as-is-possible history of television invention and development.
-To ask about the actual pioneers, as opposed to mythical revisionist contributions made by academic science.
+To ask about the actual pioneers, as opposed to mythical revisionist contributions made by academic science and the scientific press.
 To dispel myths attached to well known names and fabricated scientific heroes.
 To highlight those deserving of the accolades.

 By far the most essential component of early TV development was the cathode ray tube and in the following Wiki article we see that J.J.
 Thomson, an English physicist is mentioned first and the authentic developer, chemist William Crookes, who did most of the work, is mentioned last.
 This is scientific revisionism and sciences’ habitual claim that research and invention belongs to its own beloved sons and heroes… I should mention that Crookes was an occultist, something guaranteed to exclude him from the roster of the great and good of science.
 But even JJ Thomson was not happy with his child the electron.
 At Cambridge drinking parties he would toast, “to the electron: may it never be of any use to anybody!”
 He was not alone in his disgust as other top electrical names of the day like Nikola Tesla and Charles Steinmetz would agree.

 Note: Unlike today, Tesla was a sought-after consultant to scientists and electrical engineers alike and Steinmetz was called the Wizard of Schenectady by his peers.